Electronic Journal of the Spanish Association for Irish Studies (AEDEI)

 Estudios Irlandeses invites authors to submit contributions —in either English

-Submissions should be sent via email to firstname.lastname@example.org not later than December 1st 2014.Submit Contribution
+Submissions should be sent via email to firstname.lastname@example.org not later than December 1st 2015.Submit Contribution

 Welcome to Estudios Irlandeses, the scholarly journal of AEDEI, the Spanish Association for Irish Studies.

-We are happy to launch the latest issue, which gathers a wide range of original work – research essays, interviews, think pieces and reviews – by well-established academics as well as by junior scholars based in different parts of the world (Brazil, Britain, Ireland, Northern Ireland, Spain, Sweden, and the United States).
+We are happy to launch the latest issue, which gathers a wide range of original work – research essays, an interview, a think piece and four sections of reviews – by well-established academics as well as by junior scholars based in different parts of the world (Argentina, Brazil, Britain, Canada, France, Ireland, Spain, Taiwan, and the United States).
 Our hearty thanks to all the contributors.
 And our invitation to people doing research in the broad discipline of Irish Studies to submit their work for the forthcoming issues.

-My deepest gratitude also to the members of the Editorial Board for supplying valuable feedback and advice to authors.
+As always, my deepest gratitude to the members of the Editorial Board for supplying valuable feedback and advice to authors.